European rights court condemns Russia over Pussy Riot ruling

 “However, it found that sentencing them to imprisonment for simply having worn brightly colored clothes, waved their arms and kicked their legs around and used strong language, without analyzing the lyrics of their song or the context of their performance, had been exceptionally severe.”

+Russia’s Justice Ministry said on its website that the ruling had not yet taken effect and that it had three months to decide if it would appeal against it.

-There was no immediate reaction to the ruling from Russia, which has been angered by a number of decisions by the Strasbourg-based court, which polices the European Convention on Human Rights.
+Russia has been angered in the past by a number of decisions by the Strasbourg-based court, which polices the European Convention on Human Rights.

 The court said Russia had also violated the convention’s prohibition of inhuman or degrading treatment.